pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

 * Be patient and grateful to those that choose to enter my life.
 * Approach any potential relationship with honesty, curiosity, patience and tenderness.
 * Learn about humor.
 Actually worth researching this via books.
+* Create or enter a new community of friends, preferably somewhere else in the world than the Bay Area.

 __Ultimate goal:__ Fill my life with patience, love and gratitude.
 Be present with other people.
 Let go of frustration, anger, fear, and guilt.